 (C) The approved in lieu of services are authorized and identified in the CCO contracts and offered to members at the CCO’s option.

-(11) If a member is living in a Medicaid-funded long-term care nursing facility or community- based care facility or other residential facility, the CCO shall communicate with the member and the Department Medicaid funded long-term care provider or facility about integrated and coordinated care services.
+(11) If a member is living in a Medicaid-funded long-term care nursing facility or community- based care facility or other residential facility, the CCO shall communicate with the member, the member’s representative, and the Medicaid funded long-term care provider or facility, and the DHS or AAA case manager about integrated and coordinated care services.

 (12) CCOs shall ensure their participating providers have the tools and skills necessary to communicate and provide services in a linguistically and culturally appropriate manner in accordance to state and federal rules including but not limited to Section 1557 of the Affordable Care Act, the Americans with Disabilities Act, and National Culturally and Linguistically Appropriate Services (CLAS) standards as established by the US Department of Health and Human Services.
 The CCOs shall also ensure that they facilitate information exchanges between other providers and facilities (e.g., addressing issues of health literacy, language interpretation, having electronic health record capabilities).
 Compliance with the requirements under this section (12) shall be documented and reported to the Authority in the form and manner required by the Authority in accordance with OAR 410-141-3525: